jensarps/AMD-feature/README.md

 });
 ```

-When you want to build your code for a specific platform, e.g. for Android,
+When you want to deploy your code for a specific platform, e.g. for Android,
 you create a so-called 'specific implementation map':

 	android.js